 - cottage cheese and apricots

-- egg mayo with diced red pepper and cucumber
+- egg with diced red pepper and cucumber

-- For a change from bread, include pasta, rice, quinoa or couscous.
-Use leftover veg from the night before and add chopped meat, tinned fish, reduced-fat cheese, eggs or pulses to make a tasty salad.
+For a change from bread, include pasta, rice, quinoa or couscous.
+Use leftover veg from the night before and add chopped chicken or turkey, tinned fish, cheese, eggs or pulses to make a tasty salad.

 We know many students are strapped for cash One of the easiest ways to save is to swap expensive takeaways for home-cooked food.
 This could save £800 a year, according to the Office for National Statistics.
 When shopping, it’s a good idea to pool resources with your friends so you can buy and cook in bulk.

 - Jacket potato filled with baked beans, jazzed up with some chili powder or cayenne pepper, a few mushrooms and caramelised onion.

 - Frittata/omelette, padded out with cheap veg such as sweetcorn, mushrooms, tomatoes and mixed veg.
 You can adapt your frittata to what veg you have available.